 Despite being the fifth largest wilderness area in Colorado at over 176,000 acres of land, the West Elk Wilderness is also probably the least visited.
 It was designated as a wilderness area by the United States Congress in 1964 and it is managed by the United States Forest Service.

 Although the West Elk Wilderness is often overlooked, that is probably also its greatest draw.
 This wilderness area experiences very little human use and doesn’t receive as many visitors as its more glamorous neighbors.
 As such visitors can enjoy the majesty of nature as well as escape the noise and racket of human interactions.

 This doesn’t mean, however, that the West Elk Wilderness has nothing notable about it.
-The wilderness does attract a lot of people in fall, when hunting season begins.
-As its name suggests, the West Elk Wilderness is home to a large number of deer and elk making it an absolute heaven on earth for hunters.
+The wilderness does attract a lot of people in the fall when hunting season begins.
+As its name suggests, the West Elk Wilderness is home to a large number of deer and elk making it absolute heaven on earth for hunters.